Defkon1/PDND-keygen/README.md

 # PDND-keygen
-Small Powershell script to generate RSA keys for PDND authentication
+Small Powershell script to generate RSA keys for PDND authentication (Windows only)

 ## Usage